 Rich in both natural beauty and cultural heritage, this region of the western Cape York Peninsula features stunning beaches, unspoiled wilderness and unrivaled fishing making Weipa the ideal base to explore the Cape’s many attractions.
 It is home to a number of different Traditional Owner groups, each contributing to the unique diversity of the area.

 Weipa enjoys a tropical climate, with two distinct seasons – the ‘wet’ and the ‘dry’.
 The wet season brings monsoonal rains and humidity between November and April, while the ‘dry’ season from May to October tends to be warm and dry.
 On average, Weipa receives 2,051mm of rain annually, with 97% of that falling in the wet season.
 Average temperatures are between 18ºC and 36ºC all year round.

-The Weipa region is extremely rich in bauxite, with much of the surrounding land around the township leased to the Rio Tinto mining company.
+The Weipa region is extremely rich in bauxite, with much of the surrounding land around the township leased to the mining company Rio Tinto.
 Rio Tinto Weipa is a major contributor to the regional economy, making significant investments in local infrastructure.

-Rio Tinto owns and operates the Weipa bauxite mine, holding two leases that span 3,860 square kilometres of western Cape York.
-The operation consists of:
+Rio Tinto owns and operates the Weipa bauxite mine, holding three leases that span 3,860 square kilometers of western Cape York.